huonw/huonw.github.io/_posts/2015-05-08-finding-closure-in-rust.md

 `FnMut` and `FnOnce` for `Closure`, but `Fn` is the "fundamental" one for this closure.

-There's 3 traits, and so 7 non-empty sets of traits that *could* be implemented... but there's actually only three interesting
+There's three traits, and so seven non-empty sets of traits that *could*[^inherit] possibly be implemented... but there's actually only three interesting
 configurations:

+[^inherit]: I'm ignoring the inheritance, which means that certain
+            sets are actually statically illegal, i.e., without other constraints there are seven possibilities.

 - `Fn`, `FnMut` and `FnOnce`,
 - `FnMut` and `FnOnce`,